ShimmiChristo/shimmin-blog-starter/content/players/craig/index.md

 handicap: 21
 ---

+In 2022, Craig missed a 2 foot putt to extend the match against the Green Team.
+You can say Blue lost because of that missed putt.

 Along with golf, Craig has moved into a Residential Mortgage Loan Officer role.

 If you are looking into purchasing or refinancing a home, or just have questions, please let me know and I’d love to help!
 I’m located in Grand Rapids but can assist anyone within Michigan.
 Shoot me a message, text, or call at anytime at (517) 667-1154.